chemfiles/chemfiles.f03/doc/index.rst

     :parameter integer nsteps: This will contain the number of steps
     :optional integer status [optional]: The status code

+.. f:subroutine:: sync(status)

+    Flush any buffered content to the hard drive.

+    :optional integer status [optional]: The status code

 .. f:subroutine:: close(status)

-    Close a trajectory file, flush any buffer content to the hard drive, and free the associated memory
+    Close a trajectory file, and free the associated memory

     :optional integer status [optional]: The status code